Michael Bowden (baseball)

 Michael Matthew Bowden (born September 9, 1986) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) with the Boston Red Sox and Chicago Cubs, in Nippon Professional Baseball (NPB) with the Saitama Seibu Lions, and in the KBO League (KBO) with the Doosan Bears.
+He played in Major League Baseball (MLB) with the Boston Red Sox and Chicago Cubs, in Nippon Professional Baseball (NPB) with the Saitama Seibu Lions, and in the KBO League for the Doosan Bears.
 He attended high school at Waubonsie Valley High School in Aurora, Illinois.
-He was selected by the Boston Red Sox in the 1st round of the 2005 Major League Baseball Draft.
+He was selected by the Boston Red Sox in the first round of the 2005 MLB draft.